KriVaTri/EVCM/README.md

    Current increases by +1A steps (bounded by configured max).
    Import increases
    Current decreases by −1A steps (not below 6A).

+6. Restart of integration or cable disconnect
+   Start/Stop is synchronized to the persisted Start/Stop Reset state (only the user can change the Reset switch).

 ---